 As a refresher, USD-backed stablecoins are minted onto blockchains by an institution like Coinbase, backed 1:1 with USD held in their banks.
 These stablecoins, used for global low-cost and instant remittances as compared to SWIFT, are stores of value, applied to earn yield in DeFi and extensively used in trading.

 Compared to using SWIFT or international wires, which charges you anywhere from $15 to $50 for a simple transaction that takes a few business days to clear, stablecoins on Ethereum are cheaper and offer instantaneous settlement.
 No waiting for 2-3 business days, as it should be in the digital age.

 Store of value

 Countries like Argentina, Venezuela and Zimbabwe suffer from hyperinflation.
-Having accessibility to the U.S Dollar instead of the Venezuelan bolívar would allow Venezuelans to escape harmful monetary policy and have a proper medium of exchange.
+Having accessibility to a digital dollar instead of the Venezuelan bolívar would allow Venezuelans to escape harmful monetary policy and have a proper medium of exchange.
 Our research analyst, Victor, has written more on this.